rabanti-github/PicoXLSX/README.md

  workbook.Save();                                                       // Save the workbook as myWorkbook.xlsx
 ```

-## Further References
+## :link: Further References

 See the full **API-Documentation** at: [https://rabanti-github.github.io/PicoXLSX/](https://rabanti-github.github.io/PicoXLSX/).

-The [Demo project](https://github.com/rabanti-github/PicoXLSX/tree/master/Demo) contains 17 simple use cases.
-You can find also the full documentation in the [Documentation-Folder](https://github.com/rabanti-github/PicoXLSX/tree/master/docs) (html files or single chm file) or as C# documentation in the particular .CS files.
+The **[Demo Project](https://github.com/rabanti-github/NanoXLSX.Demo)** contains 27 examples covering various use cases.
+The demo project is maintained in a separate repository.
+See the section **[PicoXLSX](https://github.com/rabanti-github/NanoXLSX.Demo/tree/main/PicoXLSX)** for the specific examples related to PicoXLSX.

 See also: [Getting started in the Wiki](https://github.com/rabanti-github/PicoXLSX/wiki/Getting-started)

+Hint: You will find most certainly any function, and the way how to use it, in the [Unit Test Project of nanoXLSX](https://github.com/rabanti-github/NanoXLSX/tree/master/NanoXlsx%20Test)

-## License
+## :balance_scale: License

+PicoXLSX is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+This library claims to be free of any dependencies on proprietary software or libraries.
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Frabanti-github%2FPicoXLSX.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Frabanti-github%2FPicoXLSX?ref=badge_large)